Running A Healthcare Laundry Onsite

 “OTEX ticks all the boxes for a healthcare organisation.
 It disinfects at low temperatures on every cycle saving energy, with simple procedures reducing user operator errors; it can be used in both our free-standing washers and barrier washers with a range of machine sizes up to 90Kg; and whilst naturally powerful as a disinfectant it will not damage the fibres of the laundry - ozone washing actually increases the lifespan of many fabrics.
 Other laundry methods have their place, but no other solution offers the all-round peace of mind that OTEX does.
 As the Rapid Review Panel acknowledged in 2009, ozone is more effective in decontamination than traditional methods.*”

-JLA’s 5 must-haves for on-premise laundries in care & healthcare:
+JLA’s 5 must-haves for on-premise healthcare laundry:

-1. Robust, reliable equipment
+1. Robust, reliable laundry equipment

 It’s vital to have commercial (or even industrial) grade washing machines and dryers that offer a means of thermal disinfection at least – but ideally ozone disinfection.
 Make sure the equipment you choose is right for your operational needs, and will help you meet compliance responsibilities such as those set out in DoH guidelines for disinfection verification.